-Are one of your New Year’s resolutions to be healthier?
-If so, you may want to take a few cues from the city of Copenhagen, which was recently crowned the healthiest city in Europe.
+Have you been inspired to live healthier lately?
+If so, you may want to take a few cues from the city of Copenhagen, which was crowned the healthiest city in Europe earlier this year.

 Treated.com recently conducted a survey that looked at 10 key factors surrounding the health of a city’s inhabitants, including the overall quality of life, the average monthly price of gym membership in the city, CO2 emissions, percentage of people living in the city that are walking/cycling to work, average life expectancy, and even the average price of fresh fruit and vegetables available.